 Grand Challenges for Data-Driven Education (Education Spoke Project)

 The Northeast is a center of gravity for innovations in education, anchored by universities and publishers who drive K-12 education in America.
 This project will improve capacity in data-driven education by sharing educational databases, managing yearly data competitions, and conducting educational data science workshops and hackathons.
 The team intends to improve classroom learning and leverage the unique types of data available from digital education to better understand students, groups and the settings in which they learn.

 Building Capacity for Regional Collaboration in Closing the Big Data Divide (Data Literacy Planning Project)

-The Big Data Literacy initiative led by members of the Northeast Big Data Innovation Hub is actively identifying knowledge and resource gaps, with a goal to help lifelong learners of all ages become data literate, throughout the Northeast and beyond.
+The Data Science for All initiative led by members of the Northeast Big Data Innovation Hub is actively identifying knowledge and resource gaps, with a goal to help lifelong learners of all ages become data literate, throughout the Northeast and beyond.

 Planning for Privacy and Security in Big Data (Privacy & Security Planning Project)